Implementing Celery for Asynchronous Ingestion Tasks

 return {"status": "verified", "file": file_path, "hash": actual_hash}

-# Exponential backoff prevents thundering herd on storage arrays
+# Exponential backoff prevents a thundering herd against the storage array.

 raise self.retry(exc=exc, countdown=2 ** self.request.retries * 30)